jadeforrest/blog/content/posts/2014-06-24--infobits-for-information-flow/index.md

 * Surprise #2: Suddenly everyone seemed to think I and my team were doing better work than we had been doing previously.
 * Surprise #3: Infobits also help build important business relationships.
 People really appreciate it when you are helping them to do their job better.

-I personally don't always do infobits.
+I personally don't always do Infobits.
 There is a cost to spending so much time on communication.
-But practicing infobits gave me a new skill.
-Whenever I notice information gaps, I can pull out infobits and use it to improve information flow.
+But practicing Infobits gave me a new skill.
+Whenever I notice information gaps, I can pull out Infobits and use it to improve information flow.

 ## Information flow as a system